 This policy is a statement of the aims, principles and strategies for the teaching and learning of Religious Education at Long Mead Primary School.
-It was approved in October 2018 and will be reviewed in October 2021.

 Within all classes, we work to the Kent Agreed Syllabus for RE (2017-2022).
 All classes take part in weekly RE sessions.
 The time for collective worship is separate from and in addition to this.
 This is carried out through assemblies four times per week and a collective PSHE session in classes weekly.
 Further celebrations are events also take place throughout the year.